Esther-Uche/Student-Performance-Exploratory-Dashboard/README.md

 | Science | 69.83 |
 | English | 69.82 |

 > Many believes that English is easier to assimilate and less complex than any science related course.
-Since English involves indepth reading, understanding and also written in language we can understand, people assume its more simple to get a high score.
+Since English involves indepth reading, understanding and also written in language we can understand, people assume its less difficult to fail but.
 > **The data says:** Math had the **highest average score** across all students.
 Although the results are closely in range but there's a noticeable slight difference.

-This objects our thought on subject difficulty.
+This objects our thought on subject difficulty and raises concern regarding teaching method and student's assimilation.
 Are our teaching methods in English less effective?
 Is English more difficult to assimilate?
 Or are students simply more confident in Math?
 Either way, this is a conversation starter for the academic board.

+ and isolated top performers for scholarship consideration.

+Attendance Correlation: Analyzed how study group discipline and extracurricular involvement (Sports, Art, Music) impact attendance rates.

+Gender Performance Gap: Conducted a comparative analysis of scores across genders to ensure equity in academic support.

+Targeted Intervention: Isolated "Grade 12" and specific study groups that fell below the school-wide attendance average for administrative review.

 ---